 Cross stitch has been around since almost 600 BC.
 It started in ancient Egyptian tombs and has changed a lot over time.
-The Tang Dynasty in China (618-906 AD) is known for some of the first cross stitch work.
+The Tang Dynasty in China (618-906 AD) is known for some of the first crossstitching work.

-In Europe, Catherine of Aragon made cross stitch popular in the 16th century.
+In Europe, Catherine of Aragon made crossstitching popular in the 16th century.
 She was the first wife of Henry VIII.
 Her love for it made it more than just a way to decorate clothes.
-The printing press made cross stitch patterns easy to get, making it a big part of art and culture.
+The printing press made crossstitching patterns easy to get, making it a big part of art and culture.

-Looking into cross stitch history shows how it went from being a useful embroidery to a favorite hobby.
-The invention of aida cloth helped make cross stitch patterns more detailed.
+Looking into crossstitching history shows how it went from being a useful embroidery to a favorite hobby.
+The invention of aida cloth helped make crossstitching patterns more detailed.
 This brought it into the modern world, keeping its charm over the years.

 Key Takeaways